-AI Productivity for Small Business: Practical Use Cases
+AI Productivity for Small Business: Safe Use Cases and Rules

 Key points

-• Human review protects judgement, tone and customer trust.
+- Human review protects judgement, tone, accuracy and customer trust.

 Start with productivity problems, not AI tools